HSalat/pop-dens-elec-clustering-method/README.md

 ## Files

 - `data-clustering-curves.R` creates the distance matrices between mobile phone activity curves to apply the clustering algorithm on.
 In addition, it contains an alternative method to replace distance matrices by a feature table containing curve characteristics (such as seasonality, skewness...) to operate the clustering.
 There are also a number of plots that were used to generate illustrations for the article.
+- `data-clustering-network.R` creates basic OD data of mobile phone activity that can be easily tramsformed into adjacency matrices / igraph networks for analysis.
+It also provides some visualisations of the networks.
 - `results-correlations-table1.R` contains the code to compute Table 1 of the article (up to l.
 128) and some visualisations, additional tests and interesting alternatives methods that were not included in the final article.